 The soil surface in the woodland may have open areas that may be colonised by mosses, lichens and algae.
 These organisms protect the soil from erosion and provide a microhabitat for germinating seedlings.

 One common alga is Nostoc commune which forms a jelly substance on the surface during cool moist conditions, drying to a crust.
 It fixes nitrogen and picks up seeds and dust.
-As it dries out and breaks down seeds caught may establish and grow in the higher nutrient conditions.
+As it dries out and breaks down, seeds caught may establish and grow in the higher nutrient conditions.
 Nostoc commune is a cosmopolitan alga found naturally in many places around the world.

 Legume species, plants like peas, beans, clover and wattles in the family Fabaceae, harbour nodules of nitrogen-fixing bacteria (Rhizobium spp.) in their roots.
-These bacteria convert free atmospheric nitrogen into compounds usable in plant metabolism and allowing the plants to grow in low nitrogen soils.
+These bacteria convert free atmospheric nitrogen into compounds usable in plant metabolism and allow the plants to grow in low nitrogen soils.
 Leguminous species in our woodland include Desmodium varians, Desmodium brachypodum, Glycine tabacina, Lotus australis, Indigofera australis and Acacia implexa.

 Past agricultural treatment